ssk-flutter/stream_disposer/README.md

 ## Features

 - Add individual or multiple `StreamSubscription` instances for centralized management.
-- Automatically cancel all managed subscriptions with a single `dispose` method.
+- Automatically cancel all managed subscriptions with a single `clear` method.
 - Designed for easy integration into existing Dart classes.

 ## Getting Started